aderusha/WiFiDHT/README.md

 `curl http://192.168.0.101/humid` returns `56`

+`curl http://192.168.0.101/html` returns a web page with the current sensor readings in HTML format

 ### Requirements
 - A Windows, OSX, or Linux computer with an available USB port
 - A micro-USB cable